actionml/universal-recommender/README.md

         "params" : {
           "name": "sample-movielens",
           "appName": "MMRApp1",
-          "eventNames": ["rate", "buy"] // name your events with any string }
+          "eventNames": ["buy", "view"] // name your events with any string }
       },
       {“comment”: “This is for Mahout and Elasticsearch, the values are minimums and should not be removed”},